-Minimum Bachelors degree in music therapy, psychology, education, or related discipline
+Minimum Bachelors degree in music therapy, psychology, education, or related discipline o One year of relevant experience in designing and/or implementing comprehensive therapies for children with developmental disabilities and challenging behavior.

-- o 800 hrs of relevant course work in principles of music therapy, child development, learning theory, positive behavioral support techniques, and/or behavioral analysis.
-May be included as part of the degree program. - One year of relevant experience in designing and/or implementing comprehensive therapies for children with developmental disabilities and challenging behavior. - o 50 hrs every 5 years continuing education related to children with developmental disabilities and behavior.
+o 50 hrs every 5 years continuing education related to children with developmental disabilities and behavior.